CalvinWilliams1012/personal-site/src/pages/blog/2021-03-19-gatineau-vs-ottawa-quality-of-life.md

 Essentially, from what you can see above, if you are French speaking or willing to learn French, Gatineau does seem like the favorable option.
 However, if you only speak English and do not want to learn French, you would have a simpler time living in Ottawa.

 I will address the elephant in the room now, overall there is some vitriol between both sides of the river and the people that I believe stems from people not having experience with both sides.
-From what I have found both spending 2 years living in Ottawa, and 3 in Gatineau, people on both sides are mostly kind and compassionate people.
+From what I have found both spending 2 years living in Ottawa, and 3 in Gatineau, people on both sides are mostly kind and compassionate people, I have encountered bad apples on both sides.
 If you are kind to others you will mostly find that others will be kind to you, so regardless of where you live just be kind.